 The third source, which until recently has not been considered, is clothing.
 Petroleum based fabrics and fibers to be exact.
 Nylon, Acrylic, Microfiber, Spandex and the most popular and widely used, Polyester (including recycled polyester), are significant contributors.
 If this seams a bit dramatic, consider the following.
 There are now over 7.5 billion people on the planet, and that number is quickly growing.
 It is safe to say that, if not every single one of us, almost all of us do laundry.
 Plastic fibers separate from clothing in the wash and escape into the environment during the rinse cycle.

 In 2016 at the Plymouth University, PhD student Imogen E. Napper and professor Richard C. Thompson led a study to find out just how much synthetic clothing contributed to microplastic pollution.
-After several controlled experiments, they discovered that for every 13 pounds (6kg) of laundry could release over 700,000 fibers with the waste water.
+After several controlled experiments, they discovered that every 13 pounds (6kg) of laundry could release over 700,000 fibers with the waste water.

 Talking about microplastics, for the average person, can seem like a far away problem.
 But it isn't.
 Let's put it into context that matters.
 Much of our food comes from the seas and oceans.
 Marine life, throughout the food chain has been ingesting plastics and plastic particles for decades, and so have we.
-Even those of us who are vegetarian and vegan, have, and perhaps more directly as researchers have discovered microplastics in sea salt.
+Even those of us who are vegetarian and vegan, have, and perhaps more directly, as researchers have discovered microplastics in sea salt.
 We have yet to understand the full scope of just how harmful this is to our health.
 If animals die from ingesting plastic, one thing is for sure, it can not possibly be healthy for us either.

 So what are businesses doing to help the situation.
 When it comes to apparel giants, seemingly not too much.
 As a designer and a lover of the environment, sitting back and using bad ingredients just because they came in pretty colors, was not an option.
 But, admittedly, I was frustrated by the lack of fashion in eco textiles.
 Not being one to take things laying down, I started digging into the textile and apparel waste problem and decided to close the circle of waste one step at a time.
 Though we create trash, as per our company policy, we do not dispose of it.
-We find creative ways to turn it into something useful, such as our Zero Waste Products (coming latter this Spring).
+We find creative ways to turn it into something useful, such as our Zero Waste Products (coming Spring 2019).

 When it comes to textiles specifically, we've started working directly with the eco textile manufacturers on developing new fabric designs that add flavor and flair to the often bland fair.